mikenopa-cz/mikdim/README.md

-# mikdim - The Mikenopa Docker imager.
+# mikdim - The Mikenopa Docker imager

 Mikdim is a python based tool allowing to build docker images with the codebase of the project itself.
 When developing a docker based project (like a web application) you need to maintain at least two runtime environments - development environment (used by project developers) and the production environment (used by people the project